+In a celebration of dynamism, we’ve found 14 of the most astounding kinetic sculptures ever devised by human hands.
+Sisyphus from Lego by Jason Allemann Rather than admire from afar, we’re going to kick off with a kinetic sculpture that you can make yourself.
 Kinetic Sculpture, From Duchamp to Anthony Howe 2 clicks.
 Art that contains movement perceivable by the viewer or that relies on motion for its effect—this is the definition of kinetic art.

 While the definition explains the practical notion, it doesn't emphasize the hypnotic capabilities of the artform.
 And though it comprises any medium, it's actually kinetic sculpture that most comes to mind when thinking of the genre.
 So where did kinetic sculpture get its start?
 Believe it or not, the earliest traces are owed to Impressionists like Monet and Degas who tried to express human movement in their paintings.
 Anthony Howe's Otherworldly Kinetic Sculptures.
 Theo Jansen creates new creatures.

 Colibri motion sculpture.
 Sue Austin Underwater Wheelchair - the director's cut.
 Surreal Animated Photos and Artworks by Nicolas Monterrat.
 Intel sends hundreds of drones over L.A. to celebrate the home release of Wonder Woman.
 Spellbinding animated gifs by james r. eads and the glitch.
 Sep 23, 2016 spellbinding series of animated gifs seemingly suck you into your screen two artists — one painter and one animator — have collaborated on a series of digital gif works that seem to suck viewers into their computer screens. colorful and vibrant illustrations by james r. eads have been brought to life chris mcdaniel, known as ‘the glitch.’ these looped sequences see van gogh-like strokes swirl and coil into seemingly living, breathing compositions, expressing vivid motifs soured from the sky, stars, universe and beyond. art by james r. eads, motion by the glitch the collaboration between james r. eads and the glitch sees static paintings brought to life, digitally morphing into hypnotizing on-screen graphics. endlessly looping in a continual cycle, the colorful compositions seem like portals to a fictional and fantasy-inducing universe. nina azzarello I designboom.

 PAUL FRIEDLANDER.
 Brilliant is this man who is a physicist and light sculptor.

 And his name is Paul Friedlander.
 Not only does the man have degrees in physics and maths, Friedlander is a professor at Cambridge (at the same department as Stephen Hawking!!) , he’s also an cosmologist and interstellar prolusion expert (Google it).
 But we actually like him for his light-art.
 Kinetic Rain - World's largest kinetic art sculpture @ Changi Airport Terminal 1.